Syed-Jawad1412/E-LEANING-WEB/README.md

-# iSchool-ELearning Management System
+# ELearning-website

-iSchool (E-Learning Management System)” is comes under the Web Based Application.
-This application is developed with the help of HTML, CSS, Bootstrap, PHP, MySQL. iSchool is a powerful Learning Management System implementing the latest trends in e-learning.
+ELearning-website is comes under the Web Based Application.
+This application is developed with the help of HTML, CSS, Bootstrap, PHP, MySQL.
+ELearning-website  is a powerful Learning Management System implementing the latest trends in e-learning.
 A flexible web-based learning experience allows you to go through a guided curriculum or choose lessons on an as-needed basis.

 ![](website-images/website-HomePage.PNG)